 The Japanese Love Yaki Imo

-In Japan, of the 810,000 tons of sweet potatoes produced in 2015, around 60,000 tons were consumed as Yaki Imo.
+In Japan, of the 810,000 tons of sweet potatoes produced in 2015, about 60,000 tons were consumed as Yaki Imo.

 Types of Yaki Imo

-There are other ways to prepare Yaki Imo besides grilling it over coals, see some preparation options and types of yaki imo below:
+There are other ways to prepare Yaki Imo besides grilling over coals, see some preparation options and types of yaki imo below:

 Ishi Yaki Imo

-Usually vendors will call with some pattern like “ Ishiyaiimo oimo ” or use a whistle with a Po and Piyo sound.
-Today it is easy to find at the door of shops and convenience stores.
+Vendors usually call out with a pattern like “Ishiyaiimo oimo” or use a whistle that sounds like Po and Piyo.
+Today it is easy to find at the doors of shops and convenience stores.

 We recommend reading: Konbini – Convenience stores in Japan